caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/selfcal/index.rst.txt

 worker more than once.
 E.g., the first time to create a frequency-averaged dataset for continuum imaging and self-calibration, and the second time to create a narrow-band dataset for spectral-line work.
-The possibility of running this worker multiple times within a single MeerKATHI run allows users to design the best strategy for their project.
+The possibility of running this worker multiple times within a single Caracal run allows users to design the best strategy for their project.

 Before self-calibrating it might also be good to flag the target's visibilities.